 Chimpanzee Tracking (trekking) is the activity where travelers with the help of a guide through the jungle follow the trail left by a habituated chimpanzee family and when they find them, spend sometime (usually an hour) with the chimps experiencing their cultures.

-Chimpanzee Habituation experience cost $220 per personal for full day chimpanzee habituation guided by researchers and armed rangers/guides from Uganda Wildlife Authority all park entries are also included in the price, while Uganda chimpanzee tracking cost $150 per person both activities habituation and tracking are done in Kibale Forest National Park
+Chimpanzee Habituation experience cost $220 per personal for full day chimpanzee habituation.
+Guided by researchers and armed rangers/guides from Uganda Wildlife Authority.
+All park entries also included in the price while Uganda chimpanzee tracking cost $150 per person both activities habituation and tracking are done in Kibale Forest National Park

 The park’s population of elephants travel between the park and Queen Elizabeth National Park.
 Other terrestrial mammals that are found within Kibale National Park include red and blue duikers, bushbucks, sitatungas, bush pigs, giant forest hogs, common warthogs, and African buffalo.
 The carnivores that are present include African leopards, African golden cats, servals, different mongooses and two species of otter.
 In addition, lions visit the park on occasion.
 The park boasts many species of birds, including the olive long-tailed cuckoo, western tinker bird, two species of pittas (African and green-breasted) and the African grey parrot.